IGF

 Research Group Leader:

-libmpdata++ - library of solvers of the generalized transport equation
+• libmpdata++ – a library of numerical solvers for the generalized transport equations;

 Research project